FabricMC/fabricmc.net/download.md

 # Download Fabric Loader

 You can select the Minecraft and Fabric Loader versions in the installer, which works for all supported versions; it will install Fabric Loader and add it as a profile to your Minecraft Launcher.
-For more details, see the [Fabric Documentation - Installing Fabric page](https://docs.fabricmc.net/players/installing-fabric).

 <noscript style="color:red">You need Javascript to show the Download button.</noscript>
 <div class="fabric-component" data-component="Download"></div>